Mass market: Rise and fall of the mass market

-For companies desirous of entering emerging markets, a key business decision is which of the two income segments to target – a small but wealthy elite (niche market) or a large but relatively poor mass market.Raquel Cataño and David Flores, “Consumer Behaviour in Emerging Markets” in: R.Grosse and K.E.
-Meyer, The Oxford Handbook of Management in Emerging Markets, Oxford University Press, 2019, p.
-230 The resources and capabilities required to compete in emerging economies are quite different to those used in developed markets.
+For companies desirous of entering emerging markets, a key business decision is which of the two income segments to target – a small but wealthy elite (niche market) or a large but relatively poor mass market.
+The resources and capabilities required to compete in emerging economies are quite different to those used in developed markets.
 In particular, companies need extensive local knowledge, including a rich understanding of local distribution networks and a deep understanding of consumer purchasing habits.